-A career break took me to Qatar, setting up the Qatar Bird Records Committee and helping the Ministry of Environment with conservation projects, before exchanging the blistering heat of the desert for the cool climes of the Isle of Man.
+A career break took me to Qatar, setting up the Qatar Bird Records Committee and helping the Ministry of Environment with conservation and publishing projects, before exchanging the blistering heat of the desert for the cool climes of the Isle of Man.

 Over 30 years of marketing, my interest in birds and conservation has never waned.
-So I was excited to take over the leadership of Manx BirdLife in May this year.
+So I was excited to take over the executive leadership of Manx BirdLife in May this year.
 I’m looking forward to building a conservation programme that meets the needs of the Island’s wild birds and habitats.

 The Island’s famous TT Races are not for the faint-hearted, but watching Hen Harriers, Peregrines and Merlins above my new Manx home gets my heart racing every time!